Rev. G.H. Engleheart

 3 WWY-R

-Watching a planting of Firebrand in bloom blow in the breeze on a sunny spring day is an encounter that will never let slip from memory.
-A poster child for the greatness of historic, small-cupped daffodils – mostly bred by tweed wearing clerics and the landed gentry.
+Watching a planting of Firebrand in bloom blow in the breeze on a sunny spring day is an encounter that may never let slip from memory.
+A poster child for the greatness of historic, small-cupped daffodils : bred mostly by tweed wearing clerics and the landed gentry.
 A handsome devil, much like Lucifer .
 Increases with a little care.

 9 W-GOR

 An old poet who, even with the demise of the interest in Latin, continues to be relevant.
-Horace is tall and like Kansas is as flat as a pancake.
+Horace is as tall as an elephant's eye and like Kansas is as flat as a pancake.
 As he ages he progresses from a rounded flower to a spellbing rounded star.
 An offspring of Ornatus.

-Another charter member of the Iron Ladies and Marathon Men Daffodil Club, Lucifer waves and winks and beckons in the landscape.
+Lucifer waves, winks, and beckons in the landscape.
 Star shaped with a rich colored cup that is variable with age.
-Angelic and demonic, a great landscape daffodil.
-There are two Lucifers registered, we think ours is the Irish one.
+Angelic and demonic, a truly great landscape daffodil.
 ADS Historic.
 Limited.

 3 W-Y